jakobgruber/url-checker/README.md

 ##configuration
 - src/server/config/config.js
-- rssFeedUrls - string-array which contains links of the rss-feeds to check
+- rssFeedUrls - string-array of rss-feed-links which contains the urls for the health checks.

 ##run
 - open "localhost:8081" in browser